WaylonWalker/waylonwalkerv2/src/pages/blog/custom-scrollbar-design.md

 ## scroll.css

-I added `scroll.css` to my static directory, then imported it into `gatsby-browser.js`
+I added `scroll.css` to my static directory, then imported it into `gatsby-browser.js` in order to get it loaded onto the page.

 ``` css
  /* static/scroll.css */